 Keeping coffee beans and grounds in good condition is essential to creating an excellent brew.

-Our years of experience creating delicious brews means we know plenty of interesting facts about coffee beans, including the more practical side, such as how to store them and keep them fresh.
+Our years of experience creating delicious brews mean we know plenty of interesting facts about coffee beans, including the more practical side, such as how to store them and keep them fresh.

 Whether you’re consuming coffee at home or own a coffee shop, explore our tips below so you can ensure both your beans and grounds will last as long as possible.